BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

  The agreement column provides information on the type of agreement players have with their clubs be it contract based, on a loan or free.

- The next line of action was to correct the inconsistencies in the contract column, to fix this I splited the colunm by the delimiter contained in the column '~' creating two columns contract 1 and contract 2 which I renamed as 'contract start' and 'contract end' respectively.
+ The next line of action was to correct the inconsistencies in the contract column, to fix this I splited the column by the delimiter contained in the column '~' creating two columns contract 1 and contract 2 which I renamed as 'contract start' and 'contract end' respectively.
   The contract start column contained some errors which I replaced with null because it represents missing values as some players do not have a contract.
 I then proceeded to create the duration column.